Lewis University Summer STARTALK 2017

 Lewis University was awarded with Startalk grant six times and launched its first program in the summer of 2009.

 This year’s summer program will offer its participants intensive instruction in beginning and intermediate Chinese.
-Those accepted to the Program will be able to choose to study in Level 1 (those with no prior knowledge of Chinese) or Level 2, (those with one to two years of Chinese learning experience, placement contingent on interview with Program Director).
+Those accepted to the Program will be able to choose to study in Level 1 (those with no prior knowledge of Chinese) or Level 2 (Intermediate).
 Both courses will be conducted concurrently on the Lewis University Romeoville campus from June 26th to July 21th.

 The three main benefits of the STARTALK program at Lewis University are

 The 2017 Chinese language program is four weeks long.
 Classes begin on June 26th.
 The Program will conclude with the Closing Ceremony on Friday, July 21th.